Finished this guide?Next: Black Cardamom Substitutes → Read Next

 Aroma Test Crack one pod.
 Should smell intensely floral, eucalyptus-sweet immediately.

 • Grade (Indian) AGEB (Extra Bold, 8mm+) is top retail grade.
 AGB (Bold) is fine for cooking.
+See our cardamom pods guide for all grades.

 • 🌍